COVID-19 Update

 Malinda Smith

-Malinda S. Smith, PhD, is the inaugural vice-provost (Equity, Diversity and Inclusion), a professor of political science, and a 2018 Pierre Elliott Trudeau Foundation fellow, at the University of Calgary.
-She has published widely in areas of international and comparative politics, as well as equity, diversity, human rights and decolonization.
+Smith has published widely in areas of international and comparative politics, as well as equity, diversity, human rights and decolonization.
 She is a co-author of The Equity Myth: Racialization and Indigeneity at Canadian Universities (UBC Press, 2017), and a co-editor of Nuances of Blackness in the Canadian Academy (University of Toronto Press, 2022).
-She is editor of three books on Africa, including Securing Africa: Post-9/11 Discourses on Terrorism (2010); and co-editor of Critical Concepts: An Introduction to Politics (sixth ed. under revision with Oxford University Press) and States of Race: Critical Race Feminism for the 21st Century (2010).
+She is editor of three books on Africa, including Securing Africa: Post-9/11 Discourses on Terrorism (2010); and co-editor of Critical Concepts: An Introduction to Politics (6/E currently under revision with OUP) and States of Race: Critical Race Feminism for the 21st Century (2010).

 Date modified: